gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 that included an *age* and *smoking* interaction.
-The AIC provides units that are more interpretable than adjusted *R*^2^ even though the scale for the AIC is a bit mysterious as **distances from the unknown true model**.
+The AIC provides units that are more interpretable than adjusted *R*^2^ even though the scale for the AIC is a bit mysterious as **distances from the unknown true model** with possibly negative distances.

 \indent The top AIC model (and possibly the other similar models) can then be explored in more detail.
-You should not then focus on hypothesis testing in this model^[Hypothesis testing so permeates the use of statistics that even after using AICs many researchers are pressured to report p-values for model components.
+You should not then focus on hypothesis testing in this model.
+Hypothesis testing so permeates the use of statistics that even after using AICs many researchers are pressured to report p-values for model components.
 \index{p-value!caution}
-Some of this could be confusion caused when people first learned these statistical methods because when we teach you statistics we show you how to use various methods, one after another, and forget to mention that you should not use **every** method we taught you in **every** analysis.].
+Some of this could be confusion caused when people first learned these statistical methods because when we teach you statistics we show you how to use various methods, one after another, and forget to mention that you should not use **every** method we taught you in **every** analysis.
 Confidence intervals and term-plots are useful for describing the different model components and making inferences for the estimated sizes of differences in the population.
-These results should not be used for deciding if terms are "significant" when the models are selected using measures like the AIC or adjusted *R*^2^.
+These results should not be used for deciding if terms are "significant" when the models (and their components) have already been selected using measures like the AIC or adjusted *R*^2^.
 But you can discuss the estimated model components to go with how you arrived at having them in the model.

 \indent In this situation, the top model is estimated to be